TONG-H

 prototype

-• every object has a prototype, from which the object can inherit properties and methods
+• every object has a prototype, from which objects inherit properties and methods

 • an instance inherits prototype from constructor, which is placed on the __proto__

-• a constructor has a prototype which has two properties constructor and **proto**, besides it has proto property which is inherited from Object.prototype
+• a constructor has a prototype which includes two properties constructor and proto. additionally, it inherit proto from Object.prototype

-• the former, the prototype.constructor refer to the default constructor
+• the prototype.constructor refer to the default constructor

-• the latter, even all the built-in functions such as Object, Function, Array、RegExp、Date、Boolean、Number、String , the prototype.proto of them point to the Object.prototype, that means they inherited from Object, and Object.prototype.proto refer to null.
+• even all the built-in functions such as Object, Function, Array、RegExp、Date、Boolean、Number、String , the prototype.proto of them point to the Object.prototype, that means they inherited are from Object, and Object.prototype.proto refer to null.

 1